emelieasbrink/1md031-lab-21/checklist.md

 ## 04 JavaScript and Vue

-- [ ] You have a menu.json file which contains at least three different burgers with respective attributes
+- [done] You have a menu.json file which contains at least three different burgers with respective attributes

 Your Home.vue file:
 - [done] ... contains a MenuItem constructor (that is not used)